pavank2/JavascriptAutomation/README.md

 - HomePageTest.spec.js : Logs in, adds item to cart and removes item from cart
 - E2EPurchase.spec.js : Logs in and completes the E2E Purchase flow

+- Note: "Sleep" function is added in few of the steps to slow down execution for demo purposes.
 ## Recommended Configuration
 - Windows 10
 - node.js 16.10.0